Pay and display: Machines

+Tickets

 Pay on foot

 Pay on foot is a variant where the driver is issued with a ticket at a barrier upon entering the car park.
 At the end of their stay the driver inserts the ticket into a machine which calculates the amount based on the duration of stay.
 The driver then exits the car park by inserting the paid ticket into another barrier.
 This system means that drivers do not have to decide on their duration in advance.

 Higher technology systems

 Progressions of pay and display include pay by phone parking and Pay by Plate, where payment is linked to a specific vehicle registration plate.

 Coupon parking

-Coupon parking is a variation of pay and display without the use of machines; instead, the motorist purchases a booklet of coupons in advance from the authorities.
+Coupon parking, also known as parking vouchers, is a variation of pay and display without the use of machines; instead, the motorist purchases a booklet of coupons in advance from the authorities.
 To use a parking coupon, the motorist has to completely tear off tabs of the date and time, or scratch off panels on the date and time in which he/she leaves the vehicle.
 This process is similar to disc parking, except that a parking disc is reusable whereas a coupon can only be used once.
 In the Republic of Ireland, reusable free-parking discs are unknown and parking coupons are called "parking discs".
 The coupon is displayed on the dashboard or hung from the top of a door window facing the roadside.
 Multiple coupons are used if the parking time exceeds the allowance given for a single coupon, though this is not always permitted.
 The system is widely used in Singapore and Brazil, and in parts of some countries such as New Zealand, Malaysia, Austria, Ireland and Israel.